gubser/gubser.github.io/_posts/2019-06-20-questionnaire-analytics-platform.md

   <li>By walking the whole tree starting from the `finish` node, we can determine the order of execution (= a feasible schedule).</li>
 </ol>

+---

+👉 This post is also featured on [geo.ebp.ch](https://geo.ebp.ch).